edgedb/edgedb/docs/reference/projects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's say you just cloned a full-stack application that uses Gel.
-The project directory already contains an ``edgedb.toml`` file.
+The project directory already contains an |gel.toml| file.
 What do you do?

 Just run ``edgedb project init`` inside the directory!
 This is the beauty of ``edgedb project``.
 You don't need to worry about creating an instance with a